Construction Injury Attorney El Paso, TX

 Working with an attorney

 When construction workers in Texas and New Mexico are injured on the job, they are generally entitled to compensation for their medical expenses, lost wages, and pain and suffering.
 In some cases, however, navigating the state’s workers’ compensation process may be difficult.
 As such, those who have suffered occupational injuries may benefit from consulting with an attorney.
-A lawyer may explain their rights, as well as help guide them through the claims filing process.
+A lawyer may explain their rights, as well as help guide them through the claims filling process.
 Also, it is important to talk with a knowledgeable employment attorney.
 When you are injured on the job there are many employment laws that must be navigated.
 These include the Family Medical Leave Act (FMLA), Disability Law, OSHA regulations, Workers’ Compensation, Employment Retirement Insurance and Security Act (ERISA).
 Also, many times in Texas your employer may not actually carry Texas Workers’ Compensation but may have their own work injury benefit plan.
 In this case you may have claims against your employer for workplace injuries.
 Also in many workplace injuries there may be third parties who may have liability to an injured worker for their injuries.
 If your employer does have Texas Workers’ Compensation then you generally cannot sue your employer for injuries you sustain in the course and scope of their employment (this is known as the Texas Workers’ Compensation bar).
 However if they have their own work injury benefit plan they may still have liability.
 Also when your doctor releases you to return to work on light duty, your employer may have an obligation to accommodate your light duty status and take you back to work.
-To navigate these intricate and related statutes you may need an experience employment lawyer.
+To navigate these intricate and related statutes you may need an experienced employment lawyer El Paso TX.